yigitsever/dotfiles/README.md

 uses [dotbot](https://github.com/anishathalye/dotbot) for installation.

-vim-airline plays nice with fira mono (powerline)
+vim-airline plays nice with fira code, so using kitty from now on